Rosemont, Pennsylvania

-Rosemont is a neighborhood in Bryn Mawr, Pennsylvania, United States, on the Philadelphia Main Line.
-It is located in Lower Merion Township, Montgomery County.
+Rosemont is a neighborhood and census-designated place in Pennsylvania, United States.
+Partly in Lower Merion Township in Montgomery County and partly in Radnor Township in Delaware County, it is on the Philadelphia Main Line.
 It is best known as the home of Rosemont College.
+It is the location of the 1894 gothic-revival Anglo-Catholic Church of the Good Shepherd.

 Rosemont is served by its own stops on both the Paoli/Thorndale Line of SEPTA Regional Rail and the Norristown High Speed Line.

 The community of Garrett Hill is in Radnor Township and in the Rosemont section.

 History

 The Joseph Sinnott Mansion was listed on the National Register of Historic Places in 1980.

 The neighborhood of "Beaupre" in Rosemont was once the 200-acre estate of the same name, built for Alexander Cassatt's son, Robert.
 The original mansion now is part of The Mansion at Rosemont, a senior living community that is part of the nonprofit organization Human Good.
 The original French iron gates flank entrances from Conestoga Road and South Ithan Avenue.